This article has links to products and services we love, which we may make commission from.

 Think about this when hiring your vehicle.

-Do you really need that huge gas guzzler, or could you make do with a smaller car?
+Do you need that vast gas guzzler, or could you make do with a smaller car?

 Scottish towns are full of roundabouts.